Tuesday, August 29, 2017

 A Very Grand Canyon

 There may be larger canyons around the world, but ours is very grand.
-The kids & I recently went to the less-travelled North Rim, which is higher in elevation.
+My children and I have made various trips to the Canyon over the years.
+Timing often meant we went without their dad.

 We also saw Roosevelt Point on the North Rim: